iExecBlockchainComputing/documentation-tools/overview/monetizationConcepts/meansOfPayment.md

 met :

 - The user has a voucher
-- The user's voucher is approved to complete payment on behalf of the user (approve method in the account module)
+- The user's voucher is approved to spend the user's account balance to complete payment on their behalf (approve method in the account module)
-- The user's voucher authorizes ---